3-in-1 Herbal, Nutrition and Myco-Medicine

 The second most widely spread modality of healing is chicken broth, due to its low-cost antiviral activity but of limited value when compared, for example to the activities of herbs such as Echinacea (Angustifolia / purpurea species), Elderberry (Sambucs nigra), Ginger (Zingiber officinale) or many distilled essential oil concentrations or medicinal mushrooms.

 Medicinal mushrooms possess pharmacokinetics, which have been classified as analogue to Biological Response Modifiers (BRM) in modulating the innate immune system.
 Food grade medicinal mushrooms contribute to significant digestive prebiotic nourishment of the intestinal microbiota as well as to modulation of both acute and chronic microbial infections, of the inflammatory response and to restoration of homeostasis to the cellular life cycle .

-The third most widely spread traditional medical cure is, therefore, Medical Merbalism, which is also the most complete form of traditional medicine, not just a modality, such as prayer or a one single remedy, such as chicken broth, but which comprises virtually infinite cures within.
+The third most widespread traditional medical cure is, therefore, Medical Herbalism, which is also the most complete form of traditional medicine, not just a way of healing the body, mind and spirit, such as a prayer or one single remedy, such as chicken broth, but which comprises virtually infinite cures within.

-Today, just 600 million out of 7 billion people worldwide can afford synthetic drugs, while the rest of people has always ever only used traditional plants and mushrooms instead of drugs.
-Plant and mushroom medicines should not, therefore, be regarded as medical alternatives or compared to other innovative natural techniques amongst other alternative therapeutic modalities.
-Medical Herbalism continues throughout the ages until now to be accessible anywhere on the planet, whilst patenting its genetic wealth remains illegal.
+Today, just 600 million out of 7 billion people worldwide can afford synthetic drugs, while the rest of peoples have almost always ever only used traditional plants and mushrooms rather than expensively patented drugs.
+For these reasons, plant and mushroom medicines ought not be regarded as alternative when compared to modern and innovative therapeutic modalities.